triton-inference-server/server/deploy/fleetcommand/README.md

 Triton Server needs a repository of models that it will make available for inferencing.
-For this example you will place the model repository in an AWS S3 Storage bucket.
+For this example you will place the model repository in an S3 Storage bucket (either in AWS or other S3 API compatible on-premises object storage).

 ```
 $ aws mb s3://triton-inference-server-repository